Dan-alemayehu/js-garden-activity/README.md

 # JavaScript Garden

-This week we'll be diving into the world of gardening while learning Javagarden basics.
+This week we'll be diving into the world of gardening while learning JavaScript basics.
 You'll be simulating tasks related to plant care and maintenance using JavaScript variables, conditionals, and loops.

 ## Assignment